7 Introduction to R and the Tidyverse

 geom_boxplot(aes(x = species, y = body_mass_g))

 This is not well readable, because the extreme outliers dictate the scale of the y-axis.
-A 50+kg penguin is a scary thought and we would probably remove these outliers, but let’s assume they are valid observation we want to include in the plot.
+A 50+kg penguin is a scary thought and we would probably remove these outliers, but let’s assume they were valid observation we want to include in the plot.

 ggplot(peng_out) +